CHRISTMAS IN JULY AROUND THE WORLD

 Christmas in July is a phenomenon that has gradually spread across the globe.
-It’s hard to pinpoint where, or indeed when, it actually began, but it seems it is likely to have been introduced by those used to Christmas in the northern hemisphere who had moved to southern climes.
-To recreate, capture or chase those magical Christmas stories and make them our own.
+It’s difficult to pinpoint where, or indeed when, it actually began.
+But, it seems likely to have been introduced by those used to Christmas in the northern hemisphere, moving to the southern hemisphere.

-- The whys and what fors of Christmas in July
+- What is Christmas in July?
+Discover the whys and wherefores of Christmas in July

-- Where and how it is celebrated in different parts of the world
+- Where and how it is celebrated across the world

-- Which countries are best to visit to celebrate this interesting concept of mid-year cheer and
+- Which countries are best to visit to celebrate Christmas in July

-The magic of Christmas lives on in many adult’s hearts.
 As time passes, memories of mystical Santa Claus and those eight tiny reindeer are replaced by mulled wine, cosy log fires and scrumptious turkey dinners with all the trimmings.
-Cute snowmen and snow-clad scenes adorn Christmas Cards (or ecards nowadays), wishing us all a very Merry Christmas.
+Cute snowmen and snow-clad scenes adorn Christmas Cards (or ecards), wishing us all a very Merry Christmas.

 That longing for the magical feeling of Christmas is so strong for some, that it has resulted in what we know as, Christmas in July.

-These are the main countries which celebrate Christmas in July – though there differences in how they celebrate and the extent of celebration.
+These are the main countries that celebrate Christmas in July.
+Though you’ll find there are many differences in how each country celebrates and the extent of those celebrations.

 When I immigrated to Australia from the UK, I arrived a week before Christmas.
 It was hot.
 Already, that cold ‘Christmassy’ feeling was missing.

-In 2021, there are five pop-up Alpine-themed winter villages in Australia.
+Also, more recently, Alpine-themed winter villages have popped up in the main cities of Australia.
 They can be found in Perth, Adelaide, Melbourne, Brisbane and Parramatta.
 They are open 7-days a week from mid-May to September.

-You can take to the ice rink for a skate, fill up on delicious food and drinks from a pop-up bar and kitchen, wander through the twinkling igloo village, filled with all-weather catered private igloos.
-Free entry to the village, but ice-skating and igloos need to be paid for (pre-booking recommended).
+You can take to the ice rink for a skate, fill up on delicious food and drinks from a pop-up bar and kitchen, and wander through the twinkling igloo village, filled with all-weather catered private igloos.
+There is free entry to the village, but ice-skating and igloos need to be paid for (pre-booking recommended).